HDF5 data storage

 If the overwrite_file argument of create_simulation is set to true, and the file names are supplemented with a number, the number of the meant file can be specified via the nr argument.

 Per default, the last written agents are read.
 The transition keyword allows to read also earlier versions.
-See also Write simulations to dics for details.
+Alternatively, the comment that was specified when write_snapshot was called can be specified with the comment keyword to read the corresponding snapshot.

 If only the agents of a subset of agent types are to be read, this subset can be specified via the optional types argument.